DexlerXD/CSharp-Translator/README.md

 # CSharp-Translator
 This is a little c# console app which works on a google api.
+It is currently working as a console app, but I have plans to use the  method ` TranslateContent() ` in other programs or projects.
+Feel free to use it in your work, but please, mention this repo or me, thanks!

 ## How does it works?
 I have found a little google api workaround, which allowed me to automatically translate some text.